 Find key moments:

-Share a specific moment:
+Share specific moments:

-Recordings can be accessed through the Meeting BaaS viewer:
+Meeting recordings can be accessed through the Meeting BaaS viewer:

 https://meetingbaas.com/viewer/{BOT_ID}